Search

 3. Is there a family history of problems with alcohol abuse?

-4. Are you spending excessive amounts of time drinking and recovering from drinking?
+4. Are you spending a lot of time drinking and recovering after getting sick from drinking?

 5. Do you often drink more than intended?
 Do you often drink for longer than intended?